ilirb/ahk-scripts/README.md

 Remote control uTorrent running in another machine.
 Stop, start, pause, unpause, etc...

 * **ConnectVPNRemote** -
-Start VPN connection on the remote machine
+Start VPN connection on the remote machine.

 * **PSExecWArgs** - Execute commands in remote computer using PSExec using dialog input.

 * **GoogleMusicControl** - Simple Google Play Music control start, pause, next, previous.
 (Opened in Chrome only, for now)

-* **LoopChromeTabs** - Go through all opened tabs and find a certain tab in Chrome
+* **LoopChromeTabs** - Go through all opened tabs and find a certain tab in Chrome.

+* **WakeOnLan** - Put all your machines in a list and wake 'em up remotely each one separately.